GoogleCloudPlatform/datashare-toolkit/ingestion/README.md

 ## Installation

 After cloning the repository, this command will attach the Cloud Function to a storage bucket of your choosing:

 ```
 cd bq-datashare-toolkit/ingestion/bin
 ./deploy.sh --trigger-bucket=gs://<mybucket>
 ```
 At this point, any files uploaded to that bucket will trigger the Cloud Function, but only files of a recognized type will be processed.
-Unrecognized files, and any files placed in the bucket's `bqds` subdirectory, will be ignored.
+Unrecognized files or any other directory at the root level of the bucket will be ignored.

 ## Specifications for uploaded files

-The ingestion Cloud Function ```processUpload``` will be triggered upon all changes to the bucket, but will exit if the file extension is not supported.
-When it detects a supported file extension, it parses the file name to determine the destination BigQuery dataset and table in which to load the data.
-For example, if you wish to target dataset ```DS``` and table ```EXAMPLE```, files uploaded to your storage bucket (```gs://example-bucket/```) are named:
+The ingestion Cloud Function ```processUpload``` will be triggered upon all changes to the bucket, but will exit if the file extension is not supported or if validation fails.
+When it detects a supported file extension, it parses the file path to determine the destination BigQuery dataset and table in which to load the data.
+For example, if you wish to target dataset ```shareddataset``` and table ```EXAMPLE```, files uploaded to your storage bucket (```gs://example-bucket/```) are placed into the following paths:

-- ```DS.EXAMPLE.csv``` (if uncompressed).
+- ```gs://example-bucket/bqds/shareddataset/EXAMPLE/data/data.csv``` (if uncompressed).
-- ```DS.EXAMPLE.csv.gz``` (if compressed).
+- ```gs://example-bucket/bqds/shareddataset/EXAMPLE/data/data.csv.gz``` (if compressed).

 The Cloud Function will time out after *540* seconds of execution.
 Depending on the size of your files, it may not be possible to completely ingest very large files completely before this timeout threshold is crossed.
 If you encounter this condition, consider splitting up large files into smaller ones (each no larger than 1-1.5G) to upload and process individually.

 ## Configuration